 Pandemic– a disease outbreak that spreads throughout a country, continent, or the world, as opposed to an epidemic, which is localized.

-With current focus on chronic diseases like heart disease, diabetes, cancer, and dementia, even I as a physician can get lulled into thinking that infectious disease has been conquered and no long a serious medical threat.
+With current focus on chronic diseases like heart disease, diabetes, cancer, and dementia, physicians and patients can get lulled into thinking that infectious disease has been conquered and no long a serious medical threat.
 This book reminded me that is not the case.